hyp3rd/telegram-gas-tracker/README.md

 - Check current Ethereum gas prices.
 - Subscribe to alerts for low gas prices.
 - Customize gas price alert thresholds.
+- Track the gas price for a specific amount of minutes.

 ## Requirements